Case Stages after a Personal Injury, Car Accident or Motorcycle Accident

 After the Complaint and Answer have both been filed and the lawsuit has started, both you and the defendant will have the right to get information from each other through a process called “Discovery“.
 Discovery in this sense means disclosure.
 We will be required to provide all relevant information about your claim to the other side.
 Both plaintiffs and defendants are able to obtain information through “Interrogatories“, which are written questions that must be sworn to be true.
 Interrogatories must be returned within 30 days.
 “Depositions” may also be taken in which you and other witnesses provide sworn testimony in front of a court reporter.

 Insurance Defense attorneys may also ask for you to submit to a medical examination completed by their own chosen doctor.
-In some cases, Cantor Crane may be present with you during this exam or record it.
+In some cases, the Cantor team may be present with you during this exam or record it.
 It is common for defense doctors to give reports that are bad for you and that conflict with those provided by your own physician.
 Under Arizona law, there cannot be any secrets in civil lawsuits.
 The reasoning for this is that there is a greater chance that cases will settle if both sides know everything about the other side’s case, which helps to free up the courts.

 Mandatory Arbitration / Trial in Superior Court